 How about you?
 How will you use rest as a weapon?
 Or just as a great journaling prompt?

 Have you noticed how creating is energizing?

-Now I’m feeling crafty, and have a wild hair to stencil “Rest is a Weapon” on my pillowcases.
+Now I’m feeling crafty, and have a wild hair to embroider “Rest is a Weapon” on my pillowcase.
 If any of you dare to do this, please do share a photo with me.